tiarebalbi/tiarebalbi-website/public/md/week-2-bulkhead-managing-concurrent-requests.md

 ### FixedThreadPoolBulkhead

-FixedThreadPoolBulkhead is an implementation based in a thread pool, where each request will be submitted to a service that goes to the bulkhead thread pool, which can process your request if the is thread pool is free or queue if your capacity is below the limit, but If the queue is full and the thread is busy, the request will be rejected.
+FixedThreadPoolBulkhead is an implementation based in a thread pool, where each request will be submitted to a service that goes to the bulkhead thread pool, which will process the request if the thread pool is free or the queue capabity is below the limit.
+If the queue is full and the current thread is busy, the request will be rejected.

 ## Example